 BACKGROUND:

-TWC Chapter 800 General Administration rules §§800.71–800.77 set forth provisions for the deobligation and reallocation of Commission-allocated funds and provide TWC with flexibility in its review of underlying factors or causes for the under-expenditure of Commission-allocated funds by a Board.
+TWC Chapter 800 General Administration rules §§800.71–800.77 set forth provisions for the deobligation and reallocation of Commission-allocated funds.
+Additionally, the rules provide TWC with flexibility in its review of underlying factors or causes for a Board’s under-expenditure of Commission-allocated funds.

 The rules state the following: